monstermac77/relationships/README.md

 Footnotes:

 1. It's imperative to note that this is your _perception_ of their trait, not the _true value_ of the trait.
 The less you know about the person, the larger the difference between these two values might be.
-2. Thank you to Amelia Grace Ward for this insight.
+2. Thank you to Amelia Grace Ward for a discussion that led to this insight.
-3. Thank you to Monty Evans and Hannah Nayowith for this insight.
+3. Thank you to Monty Evans and Hannah Nayowith for discussions that led to this insight.